MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ## Step 1: Assess the current on-premises environment

-Provision the Windows Virtual Desktop service in the `East US 2` Azure region.
+Contoso will provision the Windows Virtual Desktop service in the `East US 2` Azure region.
 With Windows Virtual Desktop, Contoso can provision virtual machines, host pools, and create application groups.
 Windows Virtual Desktop also configures an availability set for all the servers in the Windows Virtual Desktop solution.
 Windows Virtual Desktop allows Contoso to create a high-available VDI environment and to scale up and down quickly as needed.

 > [!NOTE]
 > Contoso reviewed two scenarios during the assessment: multi-session (shared) instances of RDS and persistent (or user-dedicated) virtual machines.